PUPPIES ARRIVED! August 17th 2020~

 READY for NEW HOMES Beginning OCTOBER 11th

-If you are interested in a puppy, please email
+If you are interested in a future puppy, please email

 Please contact us for information and for any questions.
 We are happy to help and answer any questions.
 We are also happy to have you come to meet our Pyrenees and welcome visitors to the farm.
-If you'd like to make a deposit or join our wait list
+If you'd like to join our wait list

 For detailed info on Dam & Sire see "Our Pyrenees" page.
 For pictures of past puppies, go to the Past Puppies page.